 Shop Certified Pre-Owned (CPO) For Factory Warranty Coverage

-A certified pre-owned vehicle is a used vehicle that has been inspected by the manufacturer and then approved for a longer warranty term.
+A certified pre-owned vehicle is a used vehicle that has been inspected by the manufacturer and approved for a longer warranty term.
 CPO inspection checklists can include hundreds of items.
 Since factory-trained technicians inspect the vehicles, you can have confidence that the cars are in good condition.
-Of course, you'll pay slightly more for a CPO vehicle as well.
+Of course, you'll pay slightly more for a CPO vehicle.

-A CPO warranty comes along with the vehicle for free.
+A CPO warranty comes with the vehicle.
 You don't have to purchase anything extra (though many manufacturers will give you the option to add more years of coverage).

 Typically, a CPO warranty includes powertrain coverage for several years plus bumper-to-bumper coverage for a shorter period.
 Manufacturer warranties such as Kia's 100,000-mile powertrain warranty that get cut short for secondary buyers are often reinstated for the full term for CPO buyers.

 Find Out If Your Used Car Came With A Warranty